-Sir Walter Raleigh, a privateer and a favourite of Queen Elizabeth, fell out of favour with King James and was imprisoned in the Tower of London where he lived for thirteen years.
+Sir Walter Raleigh, a privateer and a favourite of Queen Elizabeth, fell out of favour with King James and was imprisoned in the Tower of London where he lived for 13 years.
 He was set free in 1617 to lead an unsuccessful voyage to find the mythical ‘El Dorado’ but on his return was executed at Westminster under pressure from the Spanish.

-After the establishment of the naval docks at Deptford and Woolwich in the 16th century the lower Thames increasingly became a centre of ship-building.
+After the establishment of the naval docks at Deptford and Woolwich in the 16th century the lower Thames increasingly became a centre of shipbuilding.
 Until the end of that century merchant ships were constructed in the Netherlands but increasingly began to be built on the Thames from the first decades of the 17th century.
 A large community of workers employed in the shipping industry grew around Stepney, particularly at Wapping.

-With superior ships the Dutch controlled long-distance trade routes to the Far East.
+With superior ships, the Dutch controlled long-distance trade routes to the Far East.
 However, when they raised the price of pepper the Mayor of London chaired a meeting of merchants that agreed to create a new joint-stock company to fund voyages in competition.
 The first ships of the East India Company set sail in 1601.
 The company grew in size during the 17th century, establishing a large dock at Blackwall, downriver from the Tower of London.

 There had been previous unsuccessful attempts to set up a British colony in North America and an area there had been named Virginia.
 In 1606 King James issued royal charters that established the Virginia Company of London and the Plymouth Company, both joint-stock companies whose shares were traded in London.
 The following year three London Company ships set sail from Blackwall to establish Jamestown, the first permanent British colony in North America.
-In 1620 a group of puritans hired the Mayflower – based at Rotherhithe – that took them to New England where they founded the town of Plymouth.
+In 1620 a group of Puritans hired the Mayflower – based at Rotherhithe – that took them to New England where they founded the town of Plymouth.